 My hesitance on buying a clone is that I had one clone-controller before (unbranded, from China) when I was using the real-Wii.
 That worked fine.
 However, I convinced my family that with upgrading to the Shield they could continue playing Super Mario multiplayer, so we got a Shield and installed Dolphin on that, together with a DolphinBar.

 Then a new problem arised: The clone-controller failed to connect to the DolphinBar, so to I took no changes from that point on and ordered a second-hand real Wiimote (from the US).
 That solved the issue and we could indeed play Super Mario again.
 Until the Oreo upgrade, that is :-)

 Back to the wiimotionplus: both my controllers do NOT seem to have a wiimotionplus embedded, if I understand https://en.wikipedia.org/wiki/Wii_MotionPlus well enough.
 At least, it does not say 'Wii Motion Plus' on the outside of the controllers.
 Does that still make the bug wiimotionplus related?

-#14 Updated by billygoat about 1 year ago
+#14 Updated by billygoat over 2 years ago

 Hey, so I actually just pushed a fix for this.
 Can you test it out?

-#15 Updated by eludias about 1 year ago
+#15 Updated by eludias over 2 years ago

 Great, thanks a lot!